-In addition to the national certification, new school counselors, as well as existing counselors, are required to obtain and keep current state certification or licensure.
+In addition to the national certification, a new guidance counselor, as well as existing counselors, are required to obtain and keep current state certification or licensure.
 Each state’s requirements are different.
-For instance, Colorado requires that school counselors take and pass an approved induction program for school counselors and pass a specific PRAXIS exam.
-In Massachusetts, school counselors must document that they have completed a 450-hour long practicum in an educational setting, complete required coursework, and earned a passing score on the Massachusetts Communication and Literacy Skills Test.
-New Mexico school counselors are required to take the New Mexico Content Knowledge Assessment for School Counselors.
+For instance, Colorado requires that the guidance counselor take and pass an approved induction program for a guidance counselor and pass a specific PRAXIS exam.
+In Massachusetts, a guidance counselor must document that they have completed a 450-hour long practicum in an educational setting, complete required coursework, and earned a passing score on the Massachusetts Communication and Literacy Skills Test.
+In New Mexico, a guidance counselor is required to take the New Mexico Content Knowledge Assessment for guidance counselors.

 For quite a few people who are required to obtain a license to practice in their professional field, they must also, in order to obtain a license to practice, show evidence of paid work experience.
 In some states, internship or practicum experience doesn’t suffice to fulfill this need for paid work experience.
 Thus, you might feel like you’re dealing with the old chicken and the egg analogy.
 Which comes first?

-There is a way through this dilemma for school counselors who have not earned a full educators license: you could find a job as a counselor or therapist in another professional setting, such as a halfway house.
+There is a way through this dilemma for a guidance counselor who have not earned a full educators license: you could find a job as a counselor or therapist in another professional setting, such as a halfway house.
 You can earn a salary and some experience, and then go back to the licensing board, apply to take the exam, get your license, and apply for open school counseling positions.

 In the event of license revocation, depending upon the circumstances, it can be extremely difficult for the school counselor to regain their licensure and find new employment as a school counselor.
 The counselor’s past issues and loss of licensure may follow them, making new employment difficult to obtain.